nilisha-jais/HP-Cloak/readme.md

 - Pygame (for adding the background music)

 ### Note
 If you get an error of module not found while running the project.
-Just run
+Just type
 ```sh
 pip install <module-name>
 ```
+in the terminal and press <strong>Enter</strong>